telefonicaid/fiware-skuld/README.rst

 The report print the number of resources of that type:

 * total.
-The total sum of the following four groups
+The total sum of the following four groups.
 * resources owned by users community/trial/admin.
 This is the right situation.
-* resources owned by other registered users (basic, other type, without a role)
+* resources owned by other registered users (basic, other type, without a role).
 * resources whose project-id is not the cloud-project-id of any user, but is an existing project-id.
-A specific case are the resource whose project-id is the default_project_id of the user intead of their cloud-project-id.
+A specific case are the resource whose project-id is the default-project-id of the user intead of their cloud-project-id.
-* all the other resources, that is, resources with a project-id that is not the cloud-project-id nor defautl-project-id of any user and in addition is not a registered project-id.
+* all the other resources, that is, resources with a project-id that is not the cloud-project-id nor default-project-id of any user and in addition is not a registered project-id.
 This situation happens when a project has been deleted.

 Testing